The following list covers ten of the best things to do in Prague throughout the month.

 If you're looking for another traditional Czech experience - and one where you won't have to worry about a language barrier - take an hour to enjoy a black light theatre show.

-Find tickets for performances on Sundays, Mondays, Wednesdays, and Thursdays in Prague.
+Find tickets for performances on some Sundays, Tuesdays, Wednesdays, Thursdays, and Fridays in Prague in February.